-Losing a baby through a miscarriage can be heartbreaking.
-Your reaction is your own and no-one can tell you how you should or shouldn’t be feeling.
-There is no right or wrong way to feel about pregnancy loss.
 Your partner may share many of your emotions, or none of them.
 We’ve spoken to thousands of women about how they felt after a miscarriage.
-Some of the women who have shared their stories with us have spoken about emotions such as grief, guilt, emptiness, fear and loneliness.
-You may find it reassuring to read about other women’s experiences but your own feelings will still be unique to you.
+Some of the women who have shared their stories with us have talked about emotions such as grief, guilt, emptiness, fear and loneliness.
+You may find it reassuring to read about other women’s experiences.

 “I am a mother of three – the unusual bit is that our three are not with us…I'd had hope and dreams for all my little ones, I'd loved them fiercely and wanted to protect them.”
 Sarah's story.
 Read more...